-Disease/ Agent Mode of Contagious Report to Exclusion Documentation for Transmission Period Public Health Return phlegm greater than 3 weeks, unexplained weight loss, fever or night sweats greater than 3 weeks) member for return to school Vomiting Varies with cause.
-Varies with cause Report outbreaks only Exclude young children for Vomiting 2 or more times during the previous 24 hours, or for vomiting and fever (101 or higher) Special Circumstances for Vomiting: Exclude and refer for medical attention anyone with vomit that appears green and bloody, vomiting after recent head injury, vomiting and no urine output for 8 hours, or who appears very ill during vomiting episodes for prompt medical evaluation.
+Disease/ Agent Mode of Contagious Report to Exclusion Documentation for Transmission Period Public Health Return Vomiting Varies with cause.
+Varies with cause Report outbreaks only Exclude young children for vomiting 2 or more times during the previous 24 hours, or for vomiting and fever Special circumstances for vomiting: Exclude and refer for medical attention anyone with vomit that appears green and bloody, vomiting after recent head injury, vomiting and no urine output for 8 hours, or who appears very ill during vomiting episodes for prompt medical evaluation.
 No exclusion is required for a brief, non-repeating episode of vomiting with no other signs of severe illness.
 See also "COVID-19 exclusion" section for additional considerations.
-Readmit children when parent note stating vomiting has resolved, and child is able to remain hydrated and participate in activities Whooping Cough Respiratory From the Report within • Exclude until completion of 5 days of Medical note (Pertussis) (droplet) route. beginning of 24 hours by macrolide antimicrobial therapy, such as documenting symptoms phone azithromycin or erythromycin. macrolide antibiotic until 3 No exclusion is required if the person is prescribed with weeks after Report initially diagnosed with pertussis past parent note or the cough outbreaks the infectious period (21 days or more employee/staff
+Readmit children when parent note stating vomiting has resolved, and child is able to remain hydrated and participate in activities Whooping Cough (Pertussis) Respiratory (droplet) route.
+From the beginning of symptoms until 3 weeks after the cough begins.
+Infants with no vaccinations can be infectious for over 6 weeks Report within 24 hours by phone Report outbreaks IMMEDIATELY by phone Exclude until completion of 5 days of macrolide antimicrobial therapy, such as azithromycin or erythromycin.
+No exclusion is required if the person is initially diagnosed with pertussis past the infectious period (21 days or more after cough onset, or 6 weeks after cough onset for infants.)
+Medical note documenting macrolide antibiotic prescribed with parent note or employee/staff statement of completion of 5 days of antibiotics